offendingcommit/valdris/Economics & Trade/Dual Economy Overview.md

 ### Economic Intrigue

 **"The Forgery Ring"**: Sophisticated counterfeiters are flooding markets with fake Grade III artifacts that pass initial authentication.
-Players must investigate the source, which leads to a corrupt member of the [[Factions & Organizations/Tinker-Priests]] using genuine components to create convincing fakes.
+Players must investigate the source, which leads to a corrupt member of the [Tinker-Priests](Tinker-Priests.md) using genuine components to create convincing fakes.

 **"Market Manipulation"**: A wealthy merchant house is artificially creating artifact shortages by purchasing entire supplies and hiding them in warehouse ruins.
 Their goal is to corner the market before a major political summit where artifacts will be exchanged as diplomatic gifts.